 Failure to adequately protect our intellectual property could harm our business and operating results.

-We rely on a combination of patent, trademark, trade secret, and copyright law and contractual restrictions to protect our intellectual property, including our proprietary Cash Offer technology.
+We rely on a combination of trademark, trade secret, and copyright law as well as on contractual restrictions with employees and third parties to protect our intellectual property, including our proprietary RideNow Cash Offer technology.
 These mechanisms may not effectively prevent unauthorized use or disclosure of our confidential information, intellectual property, or technology and may not provide an adequate remedy in the event of unauthorized use or disclosure of our confidential information, intellectual property, or technology.
-Despite our efforts to protect our proprietary rights, unauthorized parties may attempt to copy aspects of our website features, software, and functionality or obtain and use information that we consider proprietary.
+Despite our efforts to protect our proprietary rights, unauthorized parties including former employees may attempt to copy aspects of our website features, software, and functionality or obtain and use information that we consider proprietary.
 Competitors may adopt service names similar to ours, thereby harming our ability to build brand identity and possibly leading to user confusion.
 The failure to protect our intellectual property, including from unauthorized uses, could erode consumer trust and our brand and have a material adverse effect on our business.

 Cyber Security - Risk 1